 Here is a round-up of the products eToro offers to its traders:

 eToro does not carry much in the way of trade offers and on this particular subject does not compare well with other brokers.
-There may be the occasional trader contest and the ‘eToro Clubs’ regime allocates certain administrative style privileges according to how much capital users hold in their account.
-As you’d expect there is also a referral scheme where traders are rewarded for introducing new users to the platform.
+There may be the occasional trader contest and the ‘eToro Clubs’ regime allocates certain administrative style privileges according to how many capital users hold in their account.
+As you’d expect there is also a referral promotion where traders are rewarded for introducing new users to the platform.

 eToro is undoubtedly underperforming in terms of special offers but focusing on this somewhat misses the point.
 The major draw in terms of supplementary income streams is the potential for traders to establish a successful track record and then be a trader that others follow.
-At that stage Popular investors would earn fixed payments and up to 2% of their annual assets under management.
+At that stage, Popular investors would earn fixed payments and up to 2% of their annual assets under management.

 Research and Learning

 eToro does provide a range of free materials to help with research and learning but it’s a long way from being considered as a market leader in this area.
 Those articles and training videos that are to be found, share the attractive formatting found elsewhere on the site but the actual range of materials can only be described as limited.